initgrep-com/initgrep.blog/_postCollection/javascript/design-patterns/modular-design-pattern.markdown

 By now, I hope it is clear, how can we implement the modular design pattern in JavaScript applications.

-There are various liberaries available today, which help to implement modular design pattern.
-Following are the few popular methods which are implemented
+There are numerous libraries available today, which help to achieve the modular design pattern.
+Following are the few popular methods which are implemented:

 1. [AMD *define* and *require * statement.](https://github.com/amdjs/amdjs-api/blob/master/AMD.md)
 2. [ CommonJS *require()* statement as implemented in nodeJs](https://nodejs.org/docs/latest/api/modules.html)
 3. [  ES2015 *import* statement.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)

 You can check out the documentation for implementing each one of them.
-All of these liberaries have various benefits such lazy loading, asynchronous module loading, using modules in a non-html applications etc.
+All of these libraries have various benefits such as lazy loading, asynchronous module loading, using modules in a non-html application etc.